Charles B. Pierce: Early life

 Charles B. Pierce was born in Hammond, Indiana, on June 16, 1938, one of the three sons of Mack McKenny Pierce and Mayven Bryant Pierce.
 His family moved to the southwestern Arkansas city of Hampton when he was just a few months old.
 There he was a childhood friend and neighbor of future film and television director Harry Thomason, and the two made home movies together in their backyards using an old 8 mm camera.
 His first professional foray into media entertainment was in the mid-1960s as an art director at KTAL-TV in Shreveport, Louisiana.
 He later became a weatherman and hosted a children's cartoon show for that channel.

 Pierce continued working in production jobs at television stations in Arkansas, Louisiana and Texas until 1969, when he moved to Texarkana, bought a 16 mm camera and started an advertising agency.
 He started a contract with Ledwell & Son Enterprises, a Texarkana-based firm that built 18-wheel trailers and farm equipment.
 Pierce developed commercials for the company that played throughout the Southwestern United States, using mostly footage he shot of trucks on the highway and farming equipment being used.
 He said the reputation he developed with those commercials later helped him launch his film career.
-Also during this time, Pierce played a character named Mayor Chuckles on The Laffalot Club, a local Arkansas children's television show.
+Also during this time, Pierce played a character named Good Time Charlie, later Mayor Chuckles, on The Laffalot Club, also on KTAL-TV, a local Arkansas children's television show.
 Pierce launched his independent film career in the early 1970s, when he sought funding from L.W.
 Ledwell, the owner of Ledwell & Son Enterprises.
 Ledwell was skeptical of the idea, but ultimately agreed to provide about $100,000 of the $160,000 budget for Pierce's first film.
 Prior to his directorial debut, Pierce worked as a set decorator for television shows like the Western series Hondo and for films like Waco (1966) and Coffy (1973).